fawwasaldy/gin-clean-architecture/README.md

 ## 🙏 Acknowledgements

 This project is an enhancement and development of the foundation laid by **[go-gin-clean-starter](https://github.com/caknoooo/go-gin-clean-starter)**.
-A big thank you to the **[Caknoooo](https://github.com/Caknoooo)** for creating an awesome starter template.
+A big thank you to **[Caknoooo](https://github.com/Caknoooo)** for creating an awesome starter template.
 We encourage you to visit and star the original repository as well!

 ---